 Following the amalgamation into the Company of the subsidiary Solutions & Infrastructure Services Limited ("SIS") on the 4 October 2023, the Company set up an Operations Committee to undertake general oversight and monitoring of operations previously carried out by SIS and which are now part of the operations of the Company.
-The Operations Committee is composed of Mr. Joseph Said as Chairman and members Dr. Sarah Mamo (Director) and Mr. Mark Portelli (CEO and Managing Director).
+The Operations Committee is composed of Mr. Joseph Bonello as Chairman and members Mr. Jonathan Buttigieg (Director) and Mr. Mark Portelli (CEO and Managing Director).
+Mr. Joseph Bonello and Mr. Jonathan Buttigieg were appointed in lieu of Mr. Joseph Said and Dr. Sarah Mamo on the 30 August 2024.